Everyone

 Employee

 An employee is a person employed to do any work for wages or a salary under an .
-This includes people in triangular employment relationships (when someone is employed by 1 organisation, but their day-to-day work is controlled by another.
+This includes people in relationships (when someone is employed by 1 organisation, but their day-to-day work is controlled by another.
 For example, temping through a recruitment agency or being on secondment to another organisation).

 Triangular employment situation